looker-open-source/looker-load-testing/README.md

 ### Set Config Parameters

-Navigate to the nuke-from-orbit directory and create a json file called ‘config.yaml’.
+Navigate to the nuke-from-orbit/configs directory and create a json file called ‘config.yaml’.
 You’ll need to add entries for the following items:

 * **gke_cluster**
   - **gcp_project_id**: The project ID of your GCP project